 Photo Michael Farrell

-The pub of course is synonymous with its location beside the old Railway bridge of the Malcomsons, in their attempt to run a rail line between the city and Passage East.
+The pub of course is synonymous with its location beside the bridge, which may owe its origins to the Malcomson family and their attempt to run a rail line between the city and Passage East.
 It earns the pub the distinction of Ireland’s only fly over bridge.
 But of course it has a number of bridges on the site, as at least one, and perhaps two others allow the Ballycanvan stream to flow under the Cheekpoint Road that itself passes under the main structure.

 The Bridge and pub looking towards Cheekpoint